Journal of Cross-Cultural Psychology

 |Christian Welzel||University of Leuphana, Germany|

 |Janice Jennings||Wake Forest University, USA|

 Journal of Cross-Cultural Psychology (JCCP) publishes material in three categories: (1) regular, unsolicited manuscripts, (2) brief reports, and (3) special issues.
+We do not publish book reviews.
 Summary details of each category are as follows:

 1.Regular, Unsolicited Manuscripts.
 This is JCCP’s main emphasis.
 See Aims and Scope for a detailed description of appropriate manuscripts.

 Manuscripts should be submitted electronically to http://mc.manuscriptcentral.com/jccp.
 Authors will be required to set up an online account on the SageTrack system powered by ScholarOne.
 Manuscripts will be sent out anonymously for editorial evaluation.
 Obtaining permission for any quoted or reprinted material that requires permission is the responsibility of the author.
 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the Editor.

 Manuscript length should normally be 15 to 35 double-spaced, typewritten pages.
 Longer papers will be considered and published if they meet the above criteria.
 Manuscripts should be prepared according to the most recent edition of the American Psychological Association Publication Manual.
 Manuscripts are reviewed by the Editorial Advisory Board.
 Allow up to 3 months for a publication decision and up to 1 year for publication.